omitsis-devops/php/README.md

 This repository contains a custom PHP Docker image based on PHP-FPM with an Alpine Linux distribution.
 The image is tailored to enhance PHP development by including essential tools and extensions.

+It uses the official php-fpm image, and adds some extras based on that image.

 ## Features

 - **PHP Version**: Dynamically specified version of PHP-FPM.